odespesse/designPatterns/README.md

 designPatterns
 ==============

-The 23 design Patterns for reference in Java
+The 23 design patterns for reference in Java